wsoule/dotfiles-cli/README.md

-  private     Add private files to stow packages                   🔒 NEW! share       Share your configuration with others                 🤝 NEW! clone       Clone a shared configuration                         📥 NEW! templates   Browse and use configuration templates               📚 NEW! discover    Discover shared configurations from community        🔍 NEW! add         Add packages to your configuration backup      Backup your configuration to a file
+  private     Add private files to stow packages                   🔒 NEW! share       Share your configuration with others                 🤝 NEW! clone       Clone a shared configuration                         📥 NEW! templates   Create, manage and discover templates                📚 ENHANCED! discover    Discover shared configurations from community        🔍 NEW! add         Add packages to your configuration backup      Backup your configuration to a file